 In the spring of 2011, the Utah Office of Energy Development (OED) was formed in response to the Governor’s 10-Year Strategic Energy Plan, and has now been positioned as the primary resource for advancing energy development in Utah.
 In its first year, OED hosted over 1,000 attendees at its first annual Utah Governor’s Energy Development Summit.
 When the second Summit’s attendance jumped to 1,400, the high levels of attendance and sponsorship clearly demonstrated that the Governor is not alone in anticipating energy’s growing importance to the state.
 While those companies and jobs that constitute Utah’s energy sector range from urban to rural – from attorneys and petroleum engineers to oil well operators and wind turbine maintenance technicians – energy production is a particular boon for rural counties.
 Indeed, in Carbon, Duchesne and San Juan Counties, 40% of all property tax revenue comes from energy development, and in Uintah, Millard and Emery Counties, between 55-80% of all property taxes flow from energy development.
 In total, energy production in those counties and others was valued at $4.6 billion in 2012, and accounted for $587 million in revenues to the state and other political subdivisions.
 Energy is big in Utah, and it’s getting bigger.

-Led by Samantha Mary Julian, OED is tasked with implementing the state energy policy (63M-4-301), facilitating the development of the state’s conventional and alternative resources, and promoting energy education and outreach.
-OED has staff dedicated to the promotion of conventional, unconventional, renewable, and energy efficiency resources, as well as alternative transportation energy infrastructure.
-Staff focuses primarily on energy policy and economic development, however given the environmental and social nexuses that define energy development, OED staff deals regularly with public lands issues, environmental issues, new technologies, and public relations and education.
+OED is dedicated to the promotion of conventional, unconventional, renewable, and energy efficiency resources, as well as alternative transportation energy infrastructure.
+We also deal regularly with public lands issues, environmental issues, new technologies, and public relations and education.
 Finally, and perhaps most importantly, OED has a number of development tools that will be critical to Utah’s energy future.

 To serve as the primary resource for advancing energy development in Utah.